GSI-CS-CO/saftlib/examples/SimpleFirmware/README.md

 		std::unique_ptr<saftlib::Mailbox::Slot> cpu_msi_slot;
 		std::unique_ptr<saftlib::Mailbox::Slot> host_msi_slot;

-		/// Remember the address from register_irq in the constructor so that it can be
+		/// Remembers the address from request_irq in the constructor
-		/// released in the destructor
+		/// and releases it automatically in the destructor std::unique_ptr<saftlib::IRQ> msi_adr;
-		eb_address_t msi_adr;

 		/// This is just a counter that is incremented each time an MSI is sent to the LM32 firmware.
 		/// The current value of cnt is sent as part of the MSI data.